 - Educational institution logos

 - Designs that may be considered funny in your country but may be offensive in others.

 - Numbers (4 is associated with death in China)

-- Jeans are also considered too obvious by some.
+- Some people advise against using jeans.
 I do not agree with this point of view since I have seen people wearing jeans in a lot of places I have visited.

 - However, if you wear jeans, try to use a nice pair.
-Don’t go too crazy on the distressed (cuts, paint splattered) jean look.
+Don’t go too crazy on the distressed (cuts, paint-splattered) jean look.
 A friend of mine decided to wear a pair of jeans with huge holes in the knee area.
-When local friends pick her up at the airport, they though she was attacked (they even thought a dog attacked her.
+When local friends pick her up at the airport, they thought she was attacked (they even thought a dog attacked her).